 Grain quality analysis has become increasingly more important.
 The possibility for tailoring grain quality to match individual user needs is now recognized by producers, handlers, and seedsmen.
-Marketing chains for products such as high-oil corn and soybeans are increasing value up to 50 cents per bushel.
+Marketing chains for products such as high-oil corn and soybeans are paying significant premiums.
 Livestock feeding operations in many areas are now screening raw grain ingredients for total protein or improved amino acid profile (protein quality).

 - Corn: Moisture, protein, oil, starch and density.
 Ethanol yield and feed value can be calculated from the NIR results.